delightmayy/fitness-website/README.md

 # fitness-website
-This is a fitness site landing page with convincing feature
+This is a fitness site landing page with convincing features